What are fringe benefits?

 Tuition and education assistance

-With student debt rising, more organizations provide fringe benefits for tuition and education assistance.
-These benefits are desirable to recent college graduates looking for work and those looking to earn a degree.
+With student debt rising, more organizations provide tuition and education assistance benefits.
+These fringe benefits are desirable to recent college graduates looking for work and those looking to earn a degree.

 Some of the most common education benefits are: